open-xchange/appsuite-middleware/documentation/administration/usercopy_tool.md

 Files and folders of the user including and below "My files" are copied.
 Versions of files are preserved.

-**Any share links to files of that user will stop working after the user has been deleted from the source context.**
+**Any shared links to files of that user will stop working after the user has been deleted from the source context.**

 ### External Accounts

 #### Email

-External mail accounts are copied incl. unified inbox configuration.
+External mail accounts are copied including unified inbox configuration.